sudhan606/Calculator/readme.md

 ## Usage
 Enter numbers and perform operations using the buttons provided.
-Click the "C" button to clear the calculator.
+Click the "AC" button to clear the calculator.
 Enjoy calculating!

 ## Contributing